Period of travel

 The main difference is the we are not camping but sleeping in some very traditional house (which have not been renewed for tourism) and also some guesthouses sorted for their amazing location and the warm welcome.
 This is the most comfortable ride of Caucasus Expeditions which allows you at the same time to discover a part of this very remote and secluded area.
 You also discover the Tush history, their ancient traditions (today still alive), sacred places, rituals and gastronomy.
 ATTENTION: Even if we overnight in some houses, some of them have no facilities and no electricity.
 So if you are looking for some comfort, this trip is not for you.
 Ask for more detailed information.

 Riding competencies: Wild Tusheti and Tusheti ride : Average.
-Little experience required Transhumance: Good riding capabilities requested.
-Beginner: contact us.
+Beginner contact us.
+Transhumance: Good riding capabilities requested.
+Azerbaijan: very good mountains experiences required and average riding experience.

 Max : 8 riders

 Self sufficient horseback expedition Packhorses are carrying all the food, material and luggage.
 Customized group from 5 riders.
 We cook everyday.
 Local and fresh food & cuisine.
 Overnight during the trek: traditional house and tent. (double tent and a big tent) Other overnight: Guesthouse and hotel located in the very center of Tbilisi.
 Transhumance: max 5 riders.
 Privatize a group from 5 riders and build your own itinerary.

 Glimpse on the hikes